0xmic/opensea-nfts/README.md

 # How OpenSea Quickly Determines Owned NFTs

 ### Events
-Solidity events, especially the `Transfer` event in ERC721 contracts, are essential for tracking the ownership of NFTs.
+Solidity events, especially the `Transfer` event in ERC721 contracts, are useful for tracking the ownership of NFTs.
 OpenSea can set up event listeners to monitor these events and store them in an off-chain database for quick query retrieval.
-Even if most NFTs don’t use ERC721Enumerable, ownership data can still be accessed and processed efficiently through various methods offchain - whether in a decentralized or centralized manner.
+Even if most NFTs don’t use ERC721Enumerable, ownership data can still be accessed and processed through various methods offchain - whether in a decentralized or centralized manner.

 ### Decentralized Querying